OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 When using pre-hashing, ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).

-Also, it is critical *not* to store the sha384 hash in any way and to only store the bcrypt output value.
+Also, it is critical to not store the sha384 hash in any way and to only store the bcrypt output value.

 ### PBKDF2